Hybrid Robotic Grasping with a Soft Multimodal Gripper and a Deep Multistage Learning Scheme: Results

 \subsection{Baseline Comparisons and Ablation Studies}

-For performance comparison, we first consider three baselines: \begin{enumerate} \item \textbf{Reactive Enveloping and Sucking Policy (E+S Reactive)}~This baseline is a greedy deterministic policy that chooses an action whose immediate estimated value is greatest and plays greedily with respect to the current state.
-This baseline uses two FCNs—$\varOmega_e$ and $\varOmega_s$, supervised with binary classification to infer action-values for \textit{enveloping} and \textit{sucking}. \item \textbf{Reactive Enveloping, Sucking and Enveloping\_then\_Sucking Policy (E+S+ES Reactive)}~This baseline is also a greedy deterministic policy that chooses an action with maximal estimated action-value.
-This baseline is an augmented version of \textbf{E+S Reactive} but uses three FCNs—$\varOmega_e$, $\varOmega_s$, and $\varOmega_{es}$, to infer action-values for \textit{enveloping}, \textit{sucking}, and \textit{enveloping\_then\_sucking}, respectively. \item \textbf{DRL Enveloping and Sucking Policy (E+S DRL)}~This baseline is a subversion of the DRL scheme (i.e., DDQN) that takes the action which maximizes the expected sum of future discounted rewards.
+For performance comparison, we first consider three baselines: \begin{enumerate} \item \textbf{Reactive Enveloping and Sucking Policy (E+S Reactive)}~This baseline is a greedy deterministic policy that chooses an action whose immediate estimated reward is greatest and plays greedily with respect to the current state.
+This baseline uses two FCNs—$\varOmega_e$ and $\varOmega_s$, supervised with binary classification to infer immediate estimated rewards for \textit{enveloping} and \textit{sucking}. \item \textbf{Reactive Enveloping, Sucking and Enveloping\_then\_Sucking Policy (E+S+ES Reactive)}~This baseline is also a greedy deterministic policy that chooses an action with the maximal immediate estimated reward.
+This baseline is an augmented version of \textbf{E+S Reactive} but uses three FCNs—$\varOmega_e$, $\varOmega_s$, and $\varOmega_{es}$, to infer immediate estimated rewards for \textit{enveloping}, \textit{sucking}, and \textit{enveloping\_then\_sucking}, respectively.
+Both of E+S Reactive and E+S+ES Reactive networks are trained only on the immediate outcome of the action. \item \textbf{DRL Enveloping and Sucking Policy (E+S DRL)}~This baseline is a subversion of the DRL scheme (i.e., DDQN) that takes the action that maximizes the expected sum of future discounted rewards.
 This baseline uses two Q-networks to infer Q-values for \textit{enveloping} and \textit{sucking}. \end{enumerate}

-We evaluated the performance of the DRL multimodal grasping policy (i.e., E+S+ES DRL (\#0)) against the three baselines both in lightly and highly cluttered environments, which are shown in Fig.~\ref{fig:baseline_env}.
-In the relatively lightly cluttered scenarios, objects were placed randomly in the workspace and there are few objects piled together.
-In the highly cluttered scenarios, objects were closely placed and they were stacked in a small space.
-Each group of experiments contained 200 executed actions and was repeated three times.
+We evaluated the performance of the DRL multimodal grasping policy (i.e., E+S+ES DRL(PE+OO) that executes actions with both pre-enveloping and orientation optimization) against the three baselines (please note that all of the three baselines execute actions with both pre-enveloping and orientation optimization) both in lightly and highly cluttered environments, which are shown in Fig.~\ref{fig:baseline_env}.
+In the relatively lightly cluttered scenarios, objects were placed randomly in the workspace and there were few objects piled together.
+In the highly cluttered scenarios, objects were closely placed and stacked in a small space.
+Each group of experiments contained $200$ executed actions and was repeated three times.